luk3yx/minetest-scriptblocks/README.md

 These are the polar opposites of the Digiline Receivers - they will send the data contained in @info on the specified channel.

+### Mesecon Sender

+Similar to digiline senders, these scriptblocks send out a mesecon signal.
+They can be configured in multiple ways, including:

+- `0.1` to `5`: Pulse mode, where the scriptblock send an 'on' signal for a predefined amount of time before sending an 'off' signal.
+- `0`: Toggle mode, where the scriptblock will toggle on and off.
+- `@info`, `@last`: Evaluate either `@info` or `@last` and turn on or off accordingly.
+If the value is a number, it will switch to pulse mode and use the time specified as the delay.

 ### Type blocks